catenare/CloudWordpressAWS/README.md

 ## Github action to push to AWS Registry

+- **aws.yml** action file
-- Need to push generated image to AWS registry
+  - Only push to AWS when pushing to master
+- **github_registry.yml**
+  - Push to github registry on updates to wordpress config

 # CDK Configuration for our AWS Cloud Based WordPress instance